 Tips for Storing and Serving Burrata

 Buratta cheese should be tempered for at least 30 minutes prior to eating for the best taste.
-In Italy, it’s commonly served fresh and warm the same day without any refrigeration.
+In Italy, it’s commonly served fresh and warm on the same day without any refrigeration.

 To temper the burrata, pull it out of the fridge 30 minutes prior to serving.
 Leave it in its whey (the liquid it comes in) so it doesn’t dry out.

 Once the burrata is broken open, it should not be put back in its whey.
 This is because the soft inside filling will become watered down as it’s no longer protected from the skin of the mozzarella.

 Leftover burrata cheese can be stored in a sealed container for up to 3 days in the fridge (as long as it’s not past the expiration date of the cheese).